 Six Sigma is a set of tools and techniques for process improvement used by many businesses around the world.
 Essentially it works by minimising process variability in terms of identifying and removing the causes of defects.
 Its use also creates a unique infrastructure of people within organisations who are experts at conducting projects and implementing improvements.

 Those with Six Sigma certifications are in high demand in different roles across a range of industries.
-If your role involves being responsible for improving quality and processes at the departmental or organisational level, then our NEW Certificate of Six Sigma – Yellow, Green and Black course will add another (enviable) skillset to your CV!
+If your role involves being responsible for improving quality and processes at the departmental or organisational level, then our NEW Certificate of Six Sigma – Green and Black course will add another (enviable) skillset to your CV!

 If you are new to the world of Six Sigma certification, you begin by achieving a Yellow Belt certification, then a Green Belt and finally a Six Sigma Black Belt.
 If you already have Six Sigma qualifications, it’s simply a matter of choosing your next challenging level!